 Some people purposely take on the role of Scapegoat to protect an addicted loved one.
 However, this is not always the case.
 Scapegoats are usually forced into their roles by others in the family who can’t cope with the reality of addiction in their household.
 In fact, the Enabler usually assigns the Scapegoat role to the “troublemaker” of the family.
 So, a lot of the Scapegoat’s behavior— like opposing authority— might actually be self-defensive.

 In a household hurt by addiction, one individual will usually assume the role of the Mascot.
 The Mascot, like the Scapegoat, serves as a distraction from the addict and the substance abuse.
 However, the Mascot typically uses humor to capture the family’s attention.
 And unlike the Scapegoat, the Mascot usually goes along with the role willingly and will continue to in order to bring comfort to the household during the loved one’s active addiction.
+Still, the actions of the Mascot contribute to family dysfunction during a loved one’s active addiction.

 This role is usually taken on by one of the youngest members of the family.
 Typically, the Mascot is a child or teenager.
 Using humor to deflect worry and fear characterizes the Mascot’s desire to: